2023 Most Popular Instructional Media Design Graduate Certificate Schools in Connecticut

 Check out the instructional media graduate certificate programs at these schools if you want to attend one of the most popular in Connecticut.

-Our 2023 rankings named Fairfield University the most popular school in Connecticut for instructional media design students working on their graduate certificate.
-Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.
+Our analysis found Fairfield University to be the most popular school for instructional media design students who want to pursue a graduate certificate in Connecticut.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 Women make up 67% of the instructional media majors at the school.

-Full Instructional Media Design at Fairfield University Report
+Read full report on Instructional Media Design at Fairfield University

 Our 2023 rankings named Quinnipiac University the most popular school in Connecticut for instructional media design students working on their graduate certificate.
 Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.